-- Solo Theatre Piece: a 3,000 word report on a theatre theorist, an unedited 4-8 minute video of a solo theatre piece linked to that theory, a bibliography of sources. - Director's Notebook: A Director's Notebook (20 pages) commenting on a performance students have staged, including a presentation of their final directorial intentions, the impact of these on the audience, and a bibliography of sources. - World Theatre Research Presentation: plan and deliver a presentation to their peers (15 minutes unedited video recording) in which students physically demonstrate their research into a convention of theatre tradition, along with a bibliography of sources. - Collaborative Project: students collaborate to create and present an original piece of theatre (lasting 13-15 minutes) for and to a specified target audience.
+- Solo Theatre Piece: a 3,000 word report on a theatre theorist, an unedited 4-8 minute video of a solo theatre piece linked to that theory, a bibliography of sources. - a presentation of their final directorial intentions, the impact of these on the audience, and a bibliography of sources. - World Theatre Research Presentation: plan and deliver a presentation to their peers (15 minutes unedited video recording) in which students physically demonstrate their research into a convention of theatre tradition, along with a bibliography of sources. - and to a specified target audience.
 This includes a Process Portfolio, a video recording and a bibliography of sources.